MicrosoftDocs/azure-stack-docs/azure-stack/operator/marketplace-resource-provider-prerequisites.md

 # Prerequisites for installing Azure Stack Hub resource providers from Marketplace

-The following prerequisites must be completed, before you can install Marketplace-installable resource providers on Azure Stack Hub.
+The following prerequisites must be completed, before you can install resource providers from Marketplace on Azure Stack Hub.

 ## Prerequisites